-\begin{definition}[Stable \EDRMabbrv] We say that $\RHat : \funcSpace \to \RR$ is a stable \EDRMabbrv\space if: \begin{enumerate} \item $\RHat$ is continuous on $\DistSetDelta$; \item $\lim_{t \to \infty} \norm{\FHatPi[(i)]{t} - \Fi} = 0$~~almost surely $\mbox{for all } i \in \actionSet$. \end{enumerate} \end{definition} Note that stability depends not only on $\RHat$ but also on the given distributions $\Fi$.
-Meaning, a given $\RHat$ could possibly be stable for some distributions and not stable for others.
-Moreover, the choice of a norm is important in order to get sharp conditions on the viable reward distributions.
+\begin{remark*} \cref{theorem:StableEDRMoptPolicy} depends not only on $\RHat$ but also on the given distributions $\Fi$.
+Meaning, it may hold for a given $\RHat$ only for some distributions, and thus the choice of a seminorm is important in order to get sharp conditions on the viable reward distributions.
 For example, consider the supremum norm given by $\norm{f}_\infty = \sup_{x \in \RR}\abs{f(x)}$.
-By the Glivenko-Cantelli theorem (\cite{van2000asymptotic}), it satisfies requirement \ref{item:StableEDRMCond2} for any given distributions $\Fi$, $i \in \actionSet$.
-However, in most cases, requirement \ref{item:StableEDRMCond1} holds only if the distributions have bounded support.
+By the Glivenko-Cantelli theorem \cite{van2000asymptotic}, it satisfies the convergence condition for any given distributions $\Fi$, $i \in \actionSet$.
+However, in most cases, continuity holds only if the distributions have bounded support. \end{remark*}